Installation - Wood & PVC Beadboard & V-Groove Board

 For interior installations, we also feel it's very important to install your boards when interior conditions are reasonably dry, and after the boards have been allowed to "season" inside for several weeks.
 Otherwise, if you install boards under humid conditions, it is possible to later experience excessive shrinking.

 It's always a good precaution to leave a 1/4" or so space between the walls and the ceiling boards to allow for expansion.
-This void can be covered with any Moulding, including simple quarter-round available locally.
+This void can be covered with any flat-backed Moulding, including simple quarter-round available locally.

 Introduction | Product Listings | Calculators | Usage Photos | Previous Page